webda2l/symfony-docs/security/voters.rst

 ``voteOnAttribute(string $attribute, mixed $subject, TokenInterface $token, ?Vote $vote = null)``
     If you return ``true`` from ``supports()``, then this method is called.
 Your job is to return ``true`` to allow access and ``false`` to deny access.
     The ``$token`` can be used to find the current user object (if any).
-The ``$vote`` argument can be used to add a reason to the vote.
-In this example, all of the complex business logic is included to determine access.
+    The ``$vote`` argument can be used to provide an explanation for the vote.
+    This explanation is included in log messages and on exception pages.

 .. _declaring-the-voter-as-a-service: